 Learn more about the MWR Digital Library at Military OneSource.
 See what it can do for you and your family today.

 Fort Campbell R.F Sink Library

-The R.F Sink Library located at 38 Screaming Eagle Blvd, has a collection of over 55,000 volumes, a magazine collection in excess of 35 subscriptions and newspapers from major U.S. cities all at their patrons' fingertips.
-Also available for check out are compact discs, DVDs, Blu-Ray discs, language tapes, and books on tape and games.
-The computer lab has 40 computers that are Internet accessible.
+The R.F Sink Library located at 38 Screaming Eagle Blvd, has a collection of over 30,000 volumes, a magazine collection in excess of 35 subscriptions and newspapers from major U.S. cities all at their patrons' fingertips.
+Also available for check out are books, DVDs, Blu-Ray discs, audiobooks and games.
+The computer lab has 38 computers that are Internet accessible.
 The computers are .mil and commercial computers that are used for research and recreation and also come equipped with word processing programs.
 If for some reason you find a book or reference material unavailable onsite, the library staff will work with you to make it available through the interlibrary loan service.
 If you have a little bookworm in your Family who can't seem to get enough reading, R.F.
-Sink has more than 7,700 volumes to entertain, delight and inform children from toddlers to 12 year old.
+Sink has more than 5000 volumes to entertain, delight and inform children from toddlers to 12 year old.
 Baby and Me Lapsit occurs every Wednesday at 10:00am.
 This program is for babies and toddlers (0-36 months) and has lots of bouncing songs and finger plays.
-Preschoolers are invited to enjoy a story followed by an activity where little ones get a chance to explore their creative side.
-Every Wednesday at 10 a.m. they have Baby and Me Lapsit.
-Throughout the year, special programs are held for children and include the Summer Reading Club, National Library Week and much more.
-For more information and for hours of operation contact the R.F.
+Preschoolers are invited to enjoy a story every Thursday at 10:30am or 1:30pm.
+Emerging scientists from 6-12 years of age can join us every second Tuesday of the month at 5:30pm for STEM.
+Throughout the year, special programs are held for children and include the Summer Reading Club, Month of the Military Child and much more.
+For more information and current hours of operation contact the R.F.
 Sink at 270-798-5729 or visit Fort Campbell MWR R.F.
 Sink Memorial Library (armymwr.com).